Adopt, Don't Shop!

 Oprah Winfrey aired a special on puppy mills in the U.S. and brought the issue to the attention of millions of viewers.
 Oprah said the show is "for anybody anywhere who loves a dog, has ever loved a dog, or just cares about their basic right to humane treatment.
 I would never, ever adopt another pet now without going to a shelter to do it.
 I am a changed woman after seeing this show”.

 OrangeBone on Melrose had a new owner, Clark DuVal.
-Using LCA’s undercover tage of puppy mill conditions, LCA began educating Clark about the large scale puppy mill industry and how his pet store was contributing to the problem.
+Using LCA’s undercover tape of puppy mill conditions, LCA began educating Clark about the large scale puppy mill industry and how his pet store was contributing to the problem.
 Through a series of educational meetings, LCA convinced Clark to stop selling dogs that he purchased from major nationwide puppy distributors Hunte and Lambriar, and instead sell only rescue and shelter dogs.

 OrangeBone becomes the first Humane Pet Store in the nation!